-Stocks hit records as frigid Texas weather juices oil, natural gas prices
+Stocks finish mixed as bond yields reach pre-coronavirus levels

 Powered by

-Looking at stocks, oil and gas producers were higher Tuesday morning as frigid wintry weather snarled production and refining operations in parts of Texas.
+Elsewhere, Oil and gas producers were higher as frigid wintry weather snarled production and refining operations in parts of Texas.

 BIDEN SHUTTING DAKOTA ACCESS PIPELINE WOULD CAUSE FOOD PRICES TO SPIKE